deepakatrahe/bank-application-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.2.

+This project is the front end of Spring security which you can get from my repos.

+You can merge both the front end and back end by following document.

+After mering both will work in sync.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+If not working,
+Run 'npm install'

 ## Code scaffolding